Santa Holidays: A Winter Wonderland Lapland Vacation

 Then when you are done writing them and you’ve purchased your international stamps, pop them into the mailbox!

 PS: Did you know that Santa Claus get over 1/2 a million letters to his mailbox in the Arctic Circe?
 That is a lot of mail to read!

-This is where you want to visit the jolly fellow!
+This is where you want to visit the jolly fellow.
 There is a bit of confusion because there is also a Santa located near the road in the “Christmas House”.
-It’s often confusing for smaller kids, so skip that one and head to the Santa Claus Office.
+It can be confusing for kids to see Santa twice, so skip the one near the road and head further into the park to see him at the Santa Claus Office.

 You’ll pass a ticket to the elf in charge before you enter and she will make sure everything is all set for you.
 Then they open the door and in you go!

 Santa really takes the time to talk to you and talk to your child.
 Sure, I was disappointed that it isn’t his real beard, but everything else is very nicely done.